ymatsunaga/mdtoolbox-doc/introduction.rst

 MDToolbox is a MATLAB toolbox for analysis of molecular dynamics trajectories of biomolecules.
-It consists of a collection of MATLAB functions which cover the following types of scientific computations:
+It consists of a collection of MATLAB functions covering the following types of scientific computations:

 * I/O for topology, coordinates, and trajectory files used for MD simulation
 * Least-squares fitting of structures
 * Anisotropic network model (Elastic network model)
 * Calculation of PMF surface from scattered data
 * Principal component analysis
-* WHAM, and MBAR methods
+* Statistical estimators.
+WHAM, and MBAR methods
 * Utility functions, such as atom selections

 Download and Installation